skydoves/Balloon/README.md

 ```

 ### Arrow Composition
-We can customize the arrow on the balloon popup. <br>
+We can customize the arrow on the balloon. <br>

 ```java
 .setIsVisibleArrow(true) // sets the visibility of the arrow.